richardsc/nb/README.md

 functionality is settled.
 Also, it will likely be web-based because then it will work on all platforms.

-* perhaps there should be an option called --due that would add a time entry in a new field in the database.
-For example ``nb add ... --due tommorrow`` or ``nb add ... --due 24h`` would yield a date entry 24h after addition.
-A similar scheme for ``nb find`` could yield a primitive organizer, e.g. ``nb find --due today`` could yield items that had been marked as being due on the present day.
+* There should be an interface to a text editor, both for adding items and editing them.
+(Suggestion of @richardsc)

 * ... your item here :-)